aziz-0786/Iris-chatbot/README.md

 - **Music Playback**: You can open a music file by saying "play song".
 Make sure to update the `musicPath` variable in the code with the path to your music file.

-- **Time**: Jarvis can tell you the current time upon request.
+- **Time**: IRIS can tell you the current time upon request.
 Just say "What's the time?" or a similar phrase.

-- **Application Launch**: Jarvis can open specific applications like FaceTime and Passky.
+- **Application Launch**: IRIS can open specific applications like FaceTime and Passky.
 Use commands like " open Chrome" or "Open git" to launch the applications.

 - **Quit**: To exit Iris, say "Iris Quit".